MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 All scene objects that are in the same Frozen World fragment (that is, attached to anchors that have the same fragmentId) must have their transforms adjusted by a single common adjustment transform, so you can rely on scene objects in the same fragment keeping relative position and orientation to each other.
 Keep in mind that orientations may change, too, so don't forget to adjust any directional vectors (for example, velocities and accelerations) as well.

-Note that the fragment itself that everything else is merged into is kept stationary.
+The fragment itself that everything else is merged into is kept stationary.
 (Among all fragments that need to be merged, the one whose axis-aligned bounding box has the greatest volume in the Frozen World is chosen to remain stationary and be merged into.)
 Scene objects in the stationary fragment don't require adjustment, so this fragment isn't reported as an adjusted fragment.

 #### 4. Apply the fragment merge results to the Frozen World itself